Finding a successful career does not always require a four-year degree, sometimes you only need an apprenticeship

 No matter what their previous paths were, their future success was powered by Mazak’s apprenticeship program.

-Rebekah Skinner, Gary Pyles, John Richling and Jim Blahnik were selected to teach the apprenticeship.
-Dilling said, “I chose these engineers to instruct our apprenticeship program for two reasons: they are all masters of their trade and proficient with explaining techniques.”
+Rebekah Langendock, Gary Pyles, John Richling and Jim Blahnik were selected to teach the apprenticeship.
+These engineers were chosen to instruct our apprenticeship program for two reasons: they are all masters of their trade and proficient with explaining techniques.
 Combining the instructors’ different areas of expertise and perspectives helps give the apprentices a more well-rounded learning experience.

 Learning from a variety of talented engineers allowed the apprentices to develop their knowledge in laser-cutting technology.
 However, they also gained much more from the program beyond turning wrenches.